A story at the end of the world

 Slowly, agonisingly, her engines worked against the sea and brought her into the relative calm of the harbour mouth.

 That was when he saw a single great wave cutting across the ocean surface towards it.
-He stood unmoving as it picked up the great steel structure of the ferry and hurled it against the side of the port in a roaring and screaming protest of distressed steel.
+He stood, transfixed, as the water picked up the vast structure of the ferry and hurled it against the side of the port in a roaring and screaming protest of distressed steel.

 He could see the people emerging onto the deck and throwing themselves into the sea.